Jaja Santiago: College

-Santiago would also lead the Bulldogs to win back-to-back championships in the Shakey's V-League 13th Season Collegiate Conference without her sister Dindin to support her, despite that, she was crowned as the Conference Most Valuable Player award and the Best Middle Blocker.
+Santiago led the Bulldogs to win back-to-back championships in the Shakey's V-League 13th Season Collegiate Conference without her sister Dindin to support her, despite that, she was crowned as the Conference Most Valuable Player award and the Best Middle Blocker.
 She was also crowned as the Most Valuable Player in the 2016 Philippine Super Liga Grand Prix in a back-to-back win with the Foton Tornadoes.

 She started her rookie collegiate volleyball career with the UST Golden Tigresses, with her sister Dindin before transferring to National University to follow her sister.
 After being transferred from UST to the NU Lady Bulldogs, Santiago, now in her 4th year, served as the team captain.
 She was undecided if she was going to use her fifth and final year, after being eliminated by the UST Golden Tigresses in the UAAP Season 79 Women's Volleyball.

 She holds the record of the youngest player to ever play in Shakey's V-League.
 She joined NU as Guest Player in Season 7 Conference 2 at the age of 14.
 She also holds the record of the tallest player so far in the Shakey's V-League as she stands 6'5".